 Note that the operator $AD^{-1}$ is a nonnegative Markov matrix, and hence has spectrum $\sigma(AD^{-1}) \subseteq [-1,1]$.
 Thus $\sigma(L) \subseteq [-2,0]$.
-We order the eigenvectors by eigenvalue as in \cite{graphdesigns}, where $\l_1$ has the lowest frequency and $\l_n$ has the highest: This is analogous to the frequency ordering on spherical harmonics.
-For a regular graph, $L \ones = 0$, where $\ones$ is the all-ones vector.
+We order the eigenvalues as in \cite{graphdesigns}, where $\l_1$ has the lowest frequency and $\l_n$ has the highest: We now provide some intuition for how this is analogous to the frequency ordering on spherical harmonics.
+In a regular graph, $L \ones = 0 = \l_1$, where $\ones$ is the all-ones vector.
 The eigenvector $\ones$ is constant across all vertices, and hence is the ``smoothest" possible with respect to the structure of any graph.
 By smooth, we mean the function does not change dramatically across vertices which are highly connected or in some sense representative of the same part of the graph.
-Likewise, if $G$ is bipartite, then $L$ has an eigenvector $\phi$ with eigenvalue $-2$, and $\phi$ is constant on each part of the bipartition.
-Eigenvectors with eigenvalue near $-1$ do not exhibit this smoothness (see Figure 3C).
-Thus in the discrete case, we order $\sigma(L)$ as described above.
+Likewise, if $G$ is bipartite, then $L$ has an eigenvector $\phi$ with eigenvalue $\l_2=-2$, and $\phi$ is constant on each part of the bipartition.
+Eigenvectors with eigenvalue near $-1$ do not exhibit this type of smoothness (see Figure 3).

-We will denote the associated eigenvectors as $\phi_1,\ldots, \phi_n$ and interpret them as functions $\phi_j: V\to \RR$, where $\phi_j(v) $ is the value of the $j^{th}$ eigenvector at the vertex $v$.
+We will denote the associated eigenvectors as $\phi_1,\ldots, \phi_n$ and interpret them as functions $\phi_i: V\to \RR$, where $\phi_i(v) $ is the value of the $i^{th}$ eigenvector at the vertex $v$.
 In highly symmetric graphs, we would expect vertices to reflect graph symmetries, but not otherwise be distinguished.
 Therefore we focus on the case of equal weights, where a graphical design is as follows.

 \begin{definition} \emph{Given a finite, simple, unweighted, connected graph $G = (V,E)$, we say a subset $W \subset V$ \emph{integrates an eigenvector} $\phi$ of $L= AD^{-1}-I$ if We say a subset $W \subset V$ \emph{integrates an eigenspace} $\L$ of $L$ if $W$ integrates every eigenvector in a basis of $\L$.
 A \emph{$k$-graphical design} is $W \subset V$ such that $W$ integrates the first $k$ eigenspaces with respect to the frequency ordering.
 If the context is clear, we may drop the word graphical and refer to $k$-designs.} \end{definition}